tleugabylov-dias/landing-tleugabylov/README.md

 # Dias Tleugabylov — Designer Portfolio
-A single-page designer portfolio created for the Week 2 assignment on HTML5, semantic markup, forms, accessibility, and SEO.

 **Author:** Dias Tleugabylov
 **Topic:** Designer portfolio — work, services, and contact.
 **Technologies:** HTML5 and CSS3.